Safeguarding and On-line Safety

 South Bank Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as “Designated Child Protection Officers” in school in compliance with the “sharing of information” guidance.

-The Child Protection Designated Safeguarding Lead is Martin Kitchen (Execuative Acting Head Teacher).
+The Child Protection Designated Safeguarding Lead is Tammy Cooper (Head Teacher).

-Ros Halpin (Deputy Head Teacher), Marie Clarke (Pastoral Manager) and Natalie Innes (EYFS Teacher) are our deputy designated Sadeguarding Leads, trained to the same level.
+Ros Halpin (Deputy Head Teacher), Marie Clarke (Pastoral Manager) and Natalie Innes (EYFS Teacher) are our deputy designated Safeguarding Leads, trained to the same level.

 The school safeguarding governor is Karen McGarrity.